papamarkou/GeometricMCMC.jl/README.md

     mhOpts = MhOpts(55000, 5000, 0.1);

 creates an instance of the Metropolis-Hastings `MhOpts` type.
-This means that the following values are available as accessible as members of `MhOpts`:
+This means that the following values are accessible as members of `MhOpts`:

 <table>
   <tr>